Proton VPN Review: Quick Expert Summary

 I also think the autofill feature is great.
 It worked well on every app I tested on my phone, but it didn’t always work on some sites on my desktop.
 That said, I do like that it’s very intuitive to set up and simple to use — the only thing I had to do was choose the credentials I needed, which I did in just 1 click.

-One of my favorite Proton Pass features is its ability to create email aliases — a randomly-general email address that helps hide your real email address.
+One of my favorite Proton Pass features is its ability to create email aliases — a randomly-generated email address that helps hide your real email address.
 This feature allows you to avoid sharing your real email address when filling out online forms, which can help protect your email from being part of an online leak or being shared with third parties.

 Proton Pass also includes an integrated 2-factor authentication (2FA) authenticator.
 It stores your 2FA codes and automatically displays and auto-fills them, which is very convenient.